Dinner at Eight (play)

 Dinner at Eight is a 1932 American play by George S. Kaufman and Edna Ferber.
-The plot deals with the Jordan family, who are planning a society dinner, and what they, as well as various friends and acquaintances—all of whom have their own problems and ambitions‚ do as they prepare for the event.
-The film adaptation Dinner at Eight followed and Mentone Productions released the spoof Supper at Six.
+The plot deals with the Jordan family, who are planning a society dinner, and what they, as well as various friends and acquaintances—all of whom have their own problems and ambitions—do as they prepare for the event.
+The film adaptation Dinner at Eight followed, and Mentone Productions released a spoof, Supper at Six.
 Several revivals, a made-for-TV movie, and an opera followed.

 1932 Broadway production

 Dinner at Eight, a three act Broadway play, opened October 22, 1932, at the Music Box Theatre, and closed May 6, 1933, after 232 performances.
 The play was produced by Sam H. Harris, staged by George S. Kaufman; Assistant Director: Robert B. Sinclair.
 To date the original 1932 Broadway production of Dinner at Eight has had the longest run with 232 performances vs. the 1933, 1966 and 2002 revivals with 218, 127 and 45 performances, respectively.